Introduction

 Advantages

-- Can be traded on regulated stock exchanges
+- Regulated Environment: Bitcoin securities are traded on well-established, regulated stock exchanges.

 Disadvantages